aziis98/cabret/README.md

           - <glob pattern N>
         ```

-        This operation will load the given pattern with `.ParseFiles(...)` (this automatically chooses between the Go html or text template engines based on the first file name extension)
+        This operation will automatically choose between the go html or text template engines based on the first file name extension, _TODO: make this configurable like the `template` operation_)

-        The template context is the incoming item metadata as well its data inside the `.Content` variable.
+        The template context is the incoming item metadata as well its data passed in the `.Content` variable.

+        This is useful for wrapping partial html pages into full documents.

     - **Markdown** doesn't need any other options (TODO: add some options to configure _goldmark_)